spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 -   **JupyterHub proxyToken** - the hub authenticates its requests to the proxy using a secret token that the both services agree upon
 	- Generate the token with this command: `openssl rand -hex 32`
--   MAST authentication **client ID** and **client secret** - these were generated earlier and will be used during the OAuth authentication process
+-   MAST authentication **client ID** and **client secret** - these were obtained earlier and will be used during the OAuth authentication process
 -   **SSL private key and certificate** - these were obtained earlier

 In the top level of the *jupyterhub-deployment* repository, create a directory structure that will contain a clone of the AWS CodeCommit repository provisioned by Terraform earlier.